mtlynch/mtlynch.io/_posts/2017-12-06-outsourcing-mvp.md

 - ketohub
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=15861032
+excerpt: "A few months ago, I had a brilliant idea for a website.
+Then, I had an even brillianter idea: build the website, but outsource all the work."
 ---

 A few months ago, I had a brilliant idea for a website.
 Then, I had an even *brillianter* idea: build the website, but outsource all the work.